forestryio/forestry.io/hugo/content/blog/sawmill-a-layout-composer-for-hugo-and-forestry.md

 draft: true

 ---
 [Sawmill](https://dwalkr.github.io/sawmill/) is a Hugo theme that utilizes a modular layout strategy.
 To create a page in sawmill individual layout modules/page sections are stacked together.
 These sections are self-contained components, whose style and information can be configured with [front matter](/docs/editing/front-matter/).

 To make it easy to manage these front matter sections, Sawmill was created to work with [_Blocks_](/features/blocks/) in Forestry.io.
-Go ahead and set up your Sawmill in Forestry.io.

 {{% create_site_button
 repo="https://github.com/dwalkr/sawmill-starter.git"